lee-xingfeng/lee-xingfeng.github.io/_researches/researches.md

 Awards and Honors
 ======
+- National Scholarship (Nanjing University of Science and Technology), 2023.10.
 - Postgraduate Research & Practice Innovation Program of Jiangsu Province, 2023.06.
 - First-class Scholarship of Nanjing University of Science and Technology for Ph.D. students, 2022.
 - First-class Scholarship of Nanjing University of Science and Technology for Ph.D. students, 2021.